Five Lessons from Scaling Pinterest

 Just remember that there will be days, months, or even quarters like this.
 Even the almighty Facebook went through this moment.
 But as long as you’re focused on your core strategy — and that strategy is differentiated — you can break through it with execution.

 I’d love to hear your feedback on this post, as well as your experiences in hyper-growth companies.
-And as always, if you are building a consumer tech company that is entering into hyper-growth, I’d love to chat (tavel at greylock dot com).
+And as always, if you are building a consumer tech company that is entering into hyper-growth, I’d love to chat (sarah at benchmark dot com).